samapriya/Planet-GEE-Pipeline-CLI/README.md

 ## [0.1.7] - 2017-08-12 Compiled using Google Earth Engine API 1.1.9
 ### Added & Removed
 - Planet Key is now stored in a configuration folder which is safer "C:\users\.config\planet"
+- Earth Engine now requires you to assign a field type for metadata meaning an alphanumeric column like satID cannot also have numeric values unless specified explicitly .
+Manifest option has been added to handle this (just use -mf "planetscope")
 - Added capability to query download size and local disk capacity before downloading planet assets.
 - Added the list function to generate list of collections or folders including reports
 - Added the collection size tool which allows you to estimate total size or quota used from your allocated quota.